 By train: congestion-free and environmentally friendly

-serves as a long-distance stop for trains from Germany, Austria and Switzerland.
-Regional trains continue to serve the island station, from which you can reach Lindau harbour on foot in one minute.
+The new station in the Reutin district (mainland) serves as a long-distance stop for trains from Germany, Austria and Switzerland.
+Regional trains continue to call at the Inselbahnhof, from where you can reach Lindau harbour on foot in one minute.

 By car: Flexible on the mainland

 Thanks to its location at the border triangle, Lindau is of course optimally connected to the road network.
 The motorway A96 (Munich – Lindau) as well as the federal road B31 (Breisach – Lindau) lead directly to us.
 The section of the Rhine Valley motorway A14 from the border crossing Lindau/Hörbranz to Hohenems is not subject to toll charges – therefore the Pfänder tunnel can also be passed through without a vignette.

 The GPS coordinates for the journey to Lindau are as follows

 47°33’30.3 “N 9°42’02.3 “E | 47.558406, 9.700648